Aniiket04/sql_retail_sales_analysis_p1/README.md

 age is null or category is null or quantity is null or price_per_unit is null or cogs is null or total_sale is null;

-DELETE FROM retail_sales
+delete from retail_sales
-WHERE
+where
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+transactions_id is null or sale_date is null or sale_time is null or customer_id is null or gender is null or age is null or category is null or quantity is null or price_per_unit is null or cogs is null or total_sale is null;
 ```

 ### 3. Data Analysis & Findings